dmerthe/empyric/docs/runcards.rst

     platform: (Name of experimental apparatus)
     comments: (Contextual information for the experiment)

 contains the name of the experiment, name of the operator, where the experiment is taking place and any relevant comments for future reference.
-This section has the general form,
+Technically, this section is optional, but it is good practice to fill it out for future reference.

 The optional ``Settings`` section, of the general form,